fartlec/pdsnd_github/README.md

 bikeshare.py

 ### Description
-a simple script to dig into US Bikeshare Data, a database by a bikesharing company about their users' stats
+a comprehensive script to dig into US Bikeshare Data, a database by a bikesharing company about their users' stats

 ### Files used
 bikeshare.py (template)